paulkohler/minisqlquery/README.md

 * Basic query generation
 * Extensible programming model

-**Note that all these types of connections depend on your system configuration**
+**Note that all these types of connections depend on your system configuration (e.g. SQL CE may require an installation)**

-Note that the target audience for this tool is not developers who tend to only deal with MSSQL, it's geared towards having to hit several different database sources...
+Note that the target audience for this tool is not developers who tend to mainly deal with MSSQL, it's geared towards having to hit several different database sources, import and export code, the need to quickly customizing export transforms etc...

 Quickstart
 ==========